FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

 - instrument
   - Type: Instrument
   - Description: Instrument and its parameters used for the experiment.
-- measurements
+- spectra
-  - Type: Measurement[]
+  - Type: Spectrum[]
-  - Description: Container for all measurements done for the experiment.
+  - Description: Container for all spectra measured or simulated for the experiment.
 - experiment_results
   - Type: Result[]
   - Description: Container for the results of the experiment.
 These results are different from the results of the analysis of each measurement.